bric3/jd-intellij/README.md

     ant make

-> _Note that Linux packaging is not yet available.
-Contributions are welcome._
+> _note for Linux/Unix: change jd-intellij-unix.properties to reflect the IntelliJ Installation path (default to /usr/local/intelliJ )

-To package the archive you should also setup your the properties in your platform related file `jd-intellij-osx.prperties` or `jd-intellij-win32.properties`, you'll find interesting properties :
+To package the archive you should also setup your the properties in your platform related file `jd-intellij-osx.properties` or `jd-intellij-win32.properties`, you'll find interesting properties :

     # IntelliJ 11 path